espipj/TFG/README.md

 # TFG
-Laravel web application developed by Pablo Espinosa for his final year proyect.
+Laravel web application developed by Pablo Espinosa for his final year proyect at University of Salamanca.